Developer-Mike/obsidian-advanced-canvas/README.md

   - `advanced-canvas:node-text-content-changed`
     - Fired when the text content of a node gets changed (While typing)
     - Payload: `Canvas`, `Node`, `ViewUpdate (From CodeMirror)`
+  - `advanced-canvas:node-removed`
+    - Fired when a node gets removed
+    - Payload: `Canvas`, `Node`
+  - `advanced-canvas:edge-removed`
+    - Fired when an edge gets removed
+  - `advanced-canvas:copy:before` and `advanced-canvas:copy:after`
+    - Fired when the selection gets copied
+    - Payload: `Canvas`, `ClipboardEvent`
   - `advanced-canvas:node-bbox-requested`
     - Fired when the bounding box of a node gets requested (e.g. for the edge path or when dragging a group)
     - Payload: `Canvas`, `Node`, `BBox (Reference!)`